 As a university hospital and health system, we are able to provide the most advanced care for brain tumors.
 Our patients also benefit from our research and clinical trials.
 Our patient education programs ensure you will understand every process of your treatment and feel confident that all your health decisions are based on the latest research and experience of your brain tumor team.

 Approximately 17,000 people are diagnosed with primary brain tumors every year.
 They can result in major loss of brain function, injury and death.
 Tumors in the brain are the second fastest growing cause of cancer death among those over age 65.

 The underlying cause of primary brain tumors is unknown, but several factors can increase your risk of developing them, including:

-The UVM Cancer Center's physicians are highly trained in caring for tumors in the brain.
+The UVM Cancer Center's physicians are highly trained in treating brain tumors.
 Our knowledgeable neurosurgeons care for about 850 patients annually and use advanced neurosurgery techniques including computer-assisted surgery, laser microsurgery and stereotactic radiosurgery.
-Learn more about brain tumor diagnosis and treatment at The UVM Cancer Center.
+Learn more about brain tumor diagnosis and treatment at the UVM Cancer Center.